Phase Matching for Out-of-Distribution Generalization: Related Work

-5pt \textbf{CNN Behaviors from Frequency Perspective.} Several frequency-based researches on CNN have beeen conducted. \cite{guo2018low} conducts adversarial attacks on low-frequency components and reveals that CNN primarily utilizes the low-frequency components for prediction. \cite{sharma2019effectiveness} demonstrates that CNN is vulnerable under low-frequency perturbations.
+\textbf{CNN Behaviors from Frequency Perspective.} Several frequency-based researches on CNN have been conducted. \cite{guo2018low} conducts adversarial attacks on low-frequency components and reveals that CNN primarily utilizes the low-frequency components for prediction. \cite{sharma2019effectiveness} demonstrates that CNN is vulnerable under low-frequency perturbations.
 On the other hand, \cite{wang2020high} observes that high-frequency components are essential for the generalization of CNN.
-Further, APR~\cite{chen2021amplitude} provides a qualitative study for both the amplitude and phase spectrum, and argues that the phase spectrum is crucial for robust recognition.
-However, the spatial relationships of the phase spectrum remain unexplored, which we aim to investigate from a contrastive view.
+Further, APR\cite{chen2021amplitude} provides a qualitative study for both the amplitude and phase spectrum, and argues that the phase spectrum is crucial for robust recognition.
+However, the spatial relationship of the phase spectrum remains unexplored, which we aim to investigate from a contrastive view.

-5pt \textbf{Contrastive Learning.} As a simple and powerful tool for visual representation learning, there has been a surge of impressive studies~\cite{caron2021emerging,chen2020simple,he2020momentum,wu2018unsupervised} on contrastive learning~\cite{hadsell2006dimensionality}.
-InstDisc~\cite{wu2018unsupervised} uses a memory-bank to store the features for contrast.
-MoCo~\cite{he2020momentum} builds a dictionary with a quene and a momentum upadte encoder.
-SimCLR~\cite{chen2020simple} introduces a learnable projection head between encoder networks and the contrastive loss.
-DINO~\cite{caron2021emerging} trains the Vision Transformer (ViT)~\cite{dosovitskiy2020vit} using contrastive learning, and gets explicit semantic information.
+\textbf{Contrastive Learning.} As a simple and powerful tool for visual representation learning, there has been a surge of impressive studies\cite{caron2021emerging,chen2020simple,he2020momentum,wu2018unsupervised} on contrastive learning\cite{hadsell2006dimensionality}.
+InstDisc\cite{wu2018unsupervised} uses a memory-bank to store the features for contrast.
+MoCo\cite{he2020momentum} builds a dictionary with a queue and adopts a momentum-update strategy for consistent representation learning.
+SimCLR\cite{chen2020simple} introduces a learnable projection head for better extraction.
+DINO\cite{caron2021emerging} trains the Vision Transformer (ViT)\cite{dosovitskiy2020vit} using contrastive learning, and gets explicit semantic information.

 Given that contrastive learning only requires a definition of positive-negative pairs, it has recently been introduced into DG.
-PDEN~\cite{li2021progressive} and SelfReg~\cite{kim2021selfreg} aligns the cross-domain positive pairs by contrastive learning.
-PCL~\cite{yao2022pcl} proposes a proxy-based contrast method for DG.
+PDEN\cite{li2021progressive} and SelfReg\cite{kim2021selfreg} aligns the cross-domain positive pairs by contrastive learning.
+PCL\cite{yao2022pcl} proposes a proxy-based contrast method for DG.